 Because the food is being cooked, you still want to add in additional supplements from what the food loses while being cooked.
 We add in a daily vitamin that includes calcium which is really important for pups!
 Here is a list of each supplement we add into their food after it has cooked and cooled.
 Follow directions on the container to understand how to use each best.

-- Herbal Multi-Vitamins for Pets– This is a multivitamin which is really important to ensure they are getting full balanced and nutritious meals.
+- Herbal Multi-Vitamins for Pets– This is a multivitamin that is really important to ensure they are getting full balanced and nutritious meals.
 It is not on Amazon which is a bummer.

-- Cell Advanced 880– This is awesome for boosting their immunity, this is important when not over vaccinating your dogs or adopting a dog that may have been on a bad diet prior to you.
+- Peak Immune– This is awesome for boosting their immunity, this is important when adopting a dog that may have been on a bad diet prior to you.

 - Nordic Naturals Omega-3– Great for shiny coats, joint health, heart health, immune system health, brain, and eye development, and healthy blood circulation.